 D. went to see him almost daily.
 Often right after waking up in the morning, sometimes towards the end of the day, before the house was locked up for the night.

-All of a sudden, though, things changed.
+Suddenly, one morning, things changed.
 Totally unforeseen.
 From one day to the next D. found him back at his usual place at the kitchen table, listening to the radio.
 Some days later he would be sitting in an easy chair near the window, reading.
 Another time you would hear his favourite music coming out of the house again.
 He was also seen walking in the field behind the farm with his oldest daughter.

 What was going on?